H3licopter/beanstalk/README.md

 With fast compile times and built in hot-reloading, Beanstalk is designed to feel like a scripting language with all the power of being compiled.

 ### Scenes

-It's core syntax idea is using scenes, which are a declarative syntax built into an otherwise procedural language.
+Beanstalk's core syntax idea is using scenes, which are a declarative syntax built into an otherwise procedural language.

 Scenes can be used to create content, styling and basic logic all in one place.